createles/rock_paper_scissors/README.md

-This project aims to create a simple game of rock-paper-scissors between the computer and the user via the console.
+This project aims to create a simple game of rock-paper-scissors between the computer and the user.